green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 - Set needed `/etc/sudoers` entry for requesting kernel scheduler info

 What you might want to add:
-- SMTP mail sending is by default deactived, so for a quick-start you do not have to change that in the `config.yml`
+- SMTP mail sending is by default deactivated, so for a quick-start you do not have to change that in the `config.yml`
-- The RAPL reporter is by default deactived.
+- The RAPL reporter is by default deactivated.
 Please check the [Metric Providers Documentation](https://docs.green-coding.berlin/docs/measuring/metric-providers) on how to active it

 After that you can start the containers:
 - Build and run in the `docker` directory with `docker compose up`